huggingface/blog/perceiver.md

 The authors also used the Perceiver to replace the original Transformer in [AlphaStar](https://deepmind.com/blog/article/alphastar-mastering-real-time-strategy-game-starcraft-ii), the state-of-the-art reinforcement learning system for the complex game of [StarCraft II](https://starcraft2.com/en-us/).
 Without tuning any additional parameters, the authors observed that the resulting agent reached the same level of performance as the original AlphaStar agent, reaching an 87% win-rate versus the Elite bot after [behavioral cloning](https://proceedings.neurips.cc/paper/1988/file/812b4ba287f5ee0bc9d43bbf5bbe87fb-Paper.pdf) on human data.

 It is important to note that the models currently implemented (such as `PerceiverForImageClassificationLearned`, `PerceiverForOpticalFlow`) are just examples of what you can do with the Perceiver.
 Each of these are different instances of `PerceiverModel`, just with a different preprocessor and/or decoder (and optionally, a postprocessor as is the case for multimodal autoencoding).
 People can come up with new preprocessors, decoders and postprocessors to make the model solve different problems.
-For instance, one could extend the Perceiver to perform named-entity recognition (NER) or question-answering similar to BERT, or perform object detection similar to DETR.
+For instance, one could extend the Perceiver to perform named-entity recognition (NER) or question-answering similar to BERT, audio classification similar to Wav2Vec2 or object detection similar to DETR.

 ## Conclusion

 In this blog post, we went over the architecture of Perceiver IO, an extension of the Perceiver by Google Deepmind, and showed its generality of handling all kinds of modalities.
 The big advantage of the Perceiver is that the compute and memory requirements of the self-attention mechanism don't depend on the size of the inputs and outputs, as the bulk of compute happens in a latent space (a not-too large set of vectors).
-Despite its task-agnostic architecture, the model is capabable of achieving great results on modalities such as language, vision, multimodal data, and games.
+Despite its task-agnostic architecture, the model is capabable of achieving great results on modalities such as language, vision, multimodal data, and point clouds.
 In the future, it might be interesting to train a single (shared) Perceiver encoder on several modalities at the same time, and use modality-specific preprocessors and postprocessors.
 As [Karpathy puts it](https://twitter.com/karpathy/status/1424469507658031109), it may well be that this architecture can unify all modalities into a shared space, with a library of encoders/decoders.

 Speaking of a library, the model is available in [HuggingFace Transformers](https://github.com/huggingface/transformers) as of today.
 It will be exciting to see what people build with it, as its applications seem endless!